jesusandres31/jesusandres31/README.md

 ## About me 👋
 I am a Software Engineer with solid experience in Full-Stack Web Development and Deployment.
 Holding a Bachelor's degree in Information Systems, currently pursuing a Master's degree in Information Technology (MSIT).
-I am responsible and friendly and can quickly integrate into teams.
+I am responsible, friendly and can quickly integrate into teams.

 ## Hard Skills:
 - TypeScript/JavaScript (Node, React, Redux, etc.).